Oscar Piastri

-Oscar Jack Piastri (/piˈæstriː/ pee-AST-ree; born 6 April 2001) is an Australian racing driver who competes in Formula One for McLaren.
-Piastri has won Formula One Grands Prix across three seasons.
+Oscar Jack Piastri (/piˈæstriː/ pee-AST-ree, /it/; born 6 April 2001) is an Australian racing driver who competes in Formula One for McLaren.
+Piastri has won Formula One Grands Prix across four seasons.

 Born and raised in Melbourne, Piastri began his career in radio-controlled racing before moving into karting aged 10, where he won several regional titles.
 Graduating to junior formulae in 2016, Piastri won his first championship at the 2019 Formula Renault Eurocup with R-ace GP.
 He then won both the 2020 FIA Formula 3 and 2021 FIA Formula 2 Championships back-to-back with Prema, becoming the sixth driver in history to win the GP2/Formula 2 title in their rookie season.
 Piastri is the only driver in history to win Formula Renault, Formula Three, and Formula Two—or equivalent—championships in successive seasons.